This automated checkout app tries to make shopping feel safe again

 “[We want to] create an extension of your personality and your body in the store that would allow you to have a very intense experience physically, but still give you the power to constantly control your physical [presence] because it’s contactless,” Nathanel says.

-Nathanel, who sees Showfields as a physical and digital platform, launched Showfields’s ecommerce website, which is distinct from the Magic Wand app, shortly after the pandemic hit.
+Nathanel, who sees Showfields as a physical and digital platform, launched Showfields’s e-commerce website, which is distinct from the Magic Wand app, shortly after the pandemic hit.
 Because Showfields manages the entire retail process for its partner brands, running individual storefronts inside a bigger store and sharing data with its partners on what is selling, building the website wasn’t difficult, Nathanel says.
 “We basically just had to create the front end of the website, because the back end was already created.”

 The site also streams “live” videos, where salespeople can review and talk customers through the products, replicating the experience of talking to a sales associate to get more information before purchasing something.